Chart Color Schemes

 Ashfield - North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch identified 28 projects that could impact the region.
-Notable ones include North Ashfield Urban Design Study and Master Plan, Sydney Metro Sydenham to Bankstown Conversion, NSW Health Infrastructure Program - Inner West, and Inner West Housing Investigation Areas.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely affecting the area.
+Notable projects include North Ashfield Urban Design Study and Master Plan, Sydney Metro Sydenham to Bankstown Conversion, NSW Health Infrastructure Program - Inner West, and Inner West Housing Investigation Areas.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.